-Support is fast, although as with most support department, L1 support is not really technically knowledgable.
+Support is fast, although as with most support department, L1 support is not really technically knowledgeable.
 However as soon as your ticket gets to L2, you know you're facing competent people.

 Speedify does have encryption, but it is not the usual AES-256 or another variant.
 Instead, Speedify is built upon a new encryption algorithm called ChaCha.

-Although vpn.ac are one of the smaller providers of the list, they know how to make it a strengh rather than a weekness.
+Although vpn.ac are one of the smaller providers of the list, they know how to make it a strength rather than a weakness.

-Personal support from the very people who built the infrastructure, servers that are not oversold and increased security from pentesting veterans are the strongpoints of VPN.ac.
+Personal support from the very people who built the infrastructure in Romania, servers that are not oversold and increased security from pentesting veterans are the strong points of VPN.ac.